zhenga1/Anodroid/README.md

 Ideally, one should also have a recent version of DS Solidworks.

-The files can be found in:
+The design files can be found in the root directory: